Environment and Civil Society in Singapore

 Dr Toh Tai Chong

-How ‘green’ is Singapore and how should we preserve biodiversity on this island?
-This GEM explores the rise of the conservation ethic in Singapore.
+This course explores the rise of the conservation ethic in Singapore.
 It traces the scientific, social and economic conditions that gave rise to the global environmental movement, and to its various expressions in Singapore.
 Students will engage with stakeholders (scientists, officials, civil society) to understand the conflicts and collaborations between advocates of development and conservation.
-The class will make field trips to evaluate state-civil society partnerships (wildlife sanctuaries, green corridors, water catchment etc), and debate choices and dilemmas for the future.
+They will initiate their own conversations and give feedback.
+The class will critically evaluate state-civil society partnerships, learn about the history between environmental CSOs and the Government, and debate choices and dilemmas for the future.

 We would like to encourage everyone who enjoyed using CAPT Courses (previously known as CAPTMods) to contribute back to the community by writing reviews for courses that you have taken before.
 Your efforts will go a long way in building up a vibrant and rich CAPT academic environment!